The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 Conclusion

 NATO in July 2026 is an alliance simultaneously stronger and more uncertain than at any moment since the Cold War.
-Stronger because every ally for the first time meets the basic defence investment standard, because European military capability is growing at its fastest pace in three generations, and because the shared recognition of Russian and Chinese threats has produced a degree of strategic alignment that would have seemed remarkable in 2020.
+Stronger because every ally for the first time meets the basic defense investment standard, because European military capability is growing at its fastest pace in three generations, and because the shared recognition of Russian and Chinese threats has produced a degree of strategic alignment that would have seemed remarkable in 2020.

 More uncertain because the American commitment that has underpinned allied deterrence for seventy-six years is now conditioned in ways no alliance document anticipated, because European capability cannot yet substitute for American engagement in any realistic conflict scenario, and because the alliance contains genuine divergences in threat perception that paper over rather than resolve.